“A government big enough to give you everything you want is big enough to take away everything you have.”

 As coronavirus dominates the global news cycle, we have seen just how violent and dangerous a sizable government can become.
-The communist Chinese government suppressed crucial information about the virus to cover their tracks.
-They betrayed their citizens, their ally’s and the entire world, and we have all felt the horrific ramifications of their misconduct.
+The Communist Chinese government suppressed crucial information about the virus to cover their tracks.
+They betrayed their citizens, their allies, and the entire world, and we have all felt the horrific ramifications of their misconduct.

 This evil masking of life-saving information sent America into a frenzy.
 The entire country has essentially come to a screeching halt.

 Almost every Governor in the country has declared ‘stay at home’ orders, which in turn has caused businesses to shut down, churches to close their doors, and has robbed citizens of their freedom of assembly.
 Many businesses have been directly forced to close, being deemed “non-essential.”
 Churches are being threatened in a similar fashion, as separation of Church and State is under attack.